NullPhasor/null-scripts/README.md

-# Null-scripts
+# N.U.L.L.
+Scripts

-Scripts shown by N.U.L.L
+Every script shown on the N.U.L.L. channel.
+Built entirely on Android using Termux.
+No laptop.
+Just a phone.

+## Follow the journey
+Instagram: @operator.null